insyncsolutions/appseconnectdocs/_posts/Getting-Started/2021-07-11-create-your-first-processflow.md

 You can also create a Package out of your created processflows for sharing it to other organisations.
 [Click Here](/processflow/processflow-packaging-overview/) to know more about processflow Packaging.

-**Note: Unlinking of the nodes will now not erase the mapping made inside the mapper node.
+**Note : Unlinking of the nodes will now not erase the mapping made inside the mapper node.
 If a different application is dragged and linked with the existing GET or Destination node, it will remove the existing mapping when saving the processflow.
 However, you will get a confirmation message when implementing the same.
 You will be able to view the message in the below screen.**

 ![Create Basicprocessflow24](/staticfiles/processflow/media/create-basicprocessflow24.png)